skiano/predication/README.md

 const matches = values.filter(predicate); // [6,8,9,10,12,14]
 ```
-In the likely circumstance that the values you are checking are objects, you can use `this` to specify what property you are interested in.
+If you are checking are trying to match objects, you can use `this` to specify what property you are interested in.

 ```javascript
 const description = {this: 'foo.bar[0]', eq: true}